 If you installed a permanent license, update the options model code to match the new license.
 The options model code represents the installed features.
+No power cycling or disconnecting and reconnecting to the transmitter is necessary.

-15.2 Upgrade the transmitter firmware
+14.2 Upgrade the transmitter firmware